Ashu1090/InsightStream/README.md

 Welcome to the Real-time News Web App!
 This application provides users with the latest news updates in real-time across various topics.
 It's built with a combination of frontend and backend technologies to deliver a seamless news browsing experience.

-Frontend Development with React.js
+## Frontend Development with React.js
-Project Documentation format
-Insight Stream - News Application

 1.Introduction